erikyao/erikyao.github.io/_posts/2016-01-09-basic-graph-algorithms.md

 ### 11.2 Matroid Optimization Problem (待续)

-Now suppose each element of the ground set of a matroid $ M $ is given an arbitrary non-negative weight, i.e. $ w: U \rightarrow R^{+} $.
+Now suppose each element of the ground set of a matroid $ M $ is given an arbitrary non-negative weight, i.e. $ w: U \rightarrow \mathbb{R}^{+} $.
 The matroid optimization problem is to compute a basis with maximum total weight.
 For example, if $ M $ is the cycle matroid for a graph $ G $, the matroid optimization problem asks us to find the maximum spanning tree of $ G $.

 There goes a greedy alg: